 "Jumping" Cornu aspersum (see text).
 [RN]

-On the other hands, some terrestrial snails are said to jump as well.
-But that means entirely something else: Many terrestrial snails, such as a common garden snail (Cornu aspersum) have to fear water loss because of evaporation during dry weather.
+On the other hand, some terrestrial snails are said to jump as well.
+But that means something else entirely: Many terrestrial snails, such as a common garden snail (Cornu aspersum) have to fear water loss because of evaporation during dry weather.
 So they only touch the ground with parts of their foot sole and leave behind a discontinuous, seemingly dashed, slime trace.
-But of course they do not really hop around.
+But of course, they do not really hop around.

 The following movie by BBC Earth very finely shows how a tulip snail (Fasciolaria tulipa), by the way a predator itself, attempts to escape a giant horse conch (Pleuroploca gigantea).